-In the early 1960s, Moore (1964) developed the concent of "disaster subculture" to describe the adjustments that survivors make in response to disasters.
-Yet, desnite its simificance in shaning the social world, culture has remained largely overlooked and undertheorized in hazards and disaster research (Oliver-Smith and Hoffman 2002: Button 2010: Retwee 2015).
+In the early 1960s, Moore (1964) developed the concept of "disaster subculture" to describe the adjustments that survivors make in response to disasters.
+Yet, despite its significance in shaping the social world, culture has remained largely overlooked and undertheorized in hazards and disaster research (Oliver-Smith and Hoffman 2002: Button 2010: Browne 2015).
 Moreover, culture remains underutilized as an explanatory variable in the field (VanLandingham 2017).
-This neglect of culture as a factor to be studied in disasters has had severe consequences for research and practice, ranging from one-dimensional research designs to stalled recovery efforts (Hoffman 2013; Browne 2015).
+This neglect of culture as a factor to be studied in disasters has had severe consequences for research and practice, ranging from one-dimensional research designs to stalled recovery efforts (Hoffman 2013: Browne 2015).

-When researchers enter communities that are at risk of or recently affected by disasters, it is crucial that they remain aware of their cultural surroundings and recognize that their own cultural worldviews, perspectives, and beliefs shape who they study, period open until April 17, 2022; separate discussions must be submitte liw individual papers.
-This technical note is part of the Natural Hazards Review, © ASCE, ISSN 1527-6988.
+cently affected by disasters, it is crucial that they remain aware of their cultural surroundings and recognize that their own cultural worldviews, perspectives, and beliefs shape who they study,